India: Promises and exceptions | Analyst Picks | RiskMap 2020

 Promises and exceptions

-If 2019 marked the year of political consolidation where Prime Minister Narendra Modi’s Bharatiya Janata Party established itself as India’s dominant national party, 2020 will mark the inflection point setting the tone for Modi’s second term.
-A focus that is likely to turn, finally, on his handling of the economy.
+If 2019 marked the year of political consolidation where Prime Minister Narendra Modi’s Bharatiya Janata Party established itself as India’s dominant national party - 2020 looks set to mark an inflection point that sees him pivot away from his party’s social and cultural agenda and instead turn to the economy.

 Having espoused an aggressive brand of muscular nationalism with the promise to safeguard Hindu rights, Modi’s early move to revoke Kashmir’s special status, coupled with the Supreme Court’s decision to award a bitterly-contested religious site in northern India to Hindu groups, handed the BJP and its supporters a major political victory against both these counts.